Skip to contents

 getAnywhere

-A more robust alternative to the basic method outlined above is to use getAnywhere("<funcname>"), which looks in more places and finds internal functions without the need to specify in which package a function is defined.
-Although the quotes around the function name are not necessary when looking for the source code of normal functions, they are required when looking for the source code of operators such as %in%, such that it is most robust to always use them.
+A more robust alternative to the basic method outlined above is to use getAnywhere("<func>"), which looks in more places and finds non-exported functions without the need to specify in which package a function is defined.
+Although the quotes around the function name are only required when looking for the source code of functions that start with a symbol (e.g., %in%), it is most robust to always use them.

 UseMethod

-For example, UseMethod("mean") in the output of getAnywhere("mean") indicates mean is an S3-generic:
+For example, the output of getAnywhere("mean") contains UseMethod("mean"), indicating that mean is an S3-generic:

 getAnywhere("mean")